-‘The Hungry Road’ is a series of interviews with people in the camp over the past four months – who they are, why they’re there and what life is like in their precarious situations.
+‘The Hungry Road’ is a series of interviews with people in the unofficial refugee camp over the past four months – who they are, why they’re there and what life is like in their precarious situations.
 None of their names are used as it could jeopardise their asylum cases or bring repercussions from the police or fascist groups in the area.
 (Funded by the Mary Raftery Journalism Fund).

 There are also interviews with people working in the camp or working on justice/migration rights.